kogakure/website-hugo-hamburg.stefanimhoff.de/app/content/district/hamburg-hafencity.md

 {{< image src="district/hafencity-76" alt="New buildings of HafenCity" width="1000" height="1334" >}}

+On the _Fleetinsel_ stands the _Wasserschloss_, a restaurant overlooking two Fleets.

+{{< image src="district/hafencity-81" alt="Restaurant Wasserschloss" width="1000" height="1334" caption="Restaurant Wasserschloss" >}}

-At the end I went along the street _Brooktorkai_ for a while and then walked over the _Dienerreihe_ and the _Holländisch-Brookfleet-Brücke_, where the _HafenCity_ ends.
-On _Fleetinsel_ stands the _Wasserschloss_, a restaurant overlooking two Fleets.
-On the way back to the subway _Meßberg_ I passed by the _Dialog im Dunkeln_, where blind people guide you through an exhibition in completely darkened rooms, and get an insight into a life without sight.
-There is also _Dialog im Stillen_, an exhibition about Deafness.
+_Dialog im Dunkeln_ is a exhibition where blind people guide visitors in completely darkened rooms, and get an insight into a life without sight.
+There is also _Dialog im Stillen_ nearby, an exhibition about Deafness.

-{{< image src="district/hafencity-81" alt="Restaurant Wasserschloss" width="1000" height="1334" caption="Das Restaurant Wasserschloss." >}}

 {{< image src="district/hafencity-82" alt="Dialog im Dunkeln" width="1000" height="1334" caption="Dialog im Dunkeln." >}}